maroda/hpschd/README.md

 **The Golang Writing-Through Mesostic Engine**

 This is my humble attempt at turning John Cage's "mesostic" writing style into a working API that can create automated poetry.
+Scroll to the bottom for history and background about mesostic poetry.

 ## JSON API